MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/npm.md

 See GH docs - [Using Node.js with GitHub Actions](https://docs.github.com/en/actions/language-and-framework-guides/using-nodejs-with-github-actions).

-Note use of this which comes from the docs linked above - need to research what it does to test.
+Note use of this which comes from the doc linked above, but it is not used consistently in the docs - need to research what it does to test.

 ```yaml
 - run: npm test